 • ACRP Project Manager Subspecialty

-Continued Professional Development: Stay informed about advancements in clinical research by engaging in continued professional development.
+Continued professional development: Stay informed about advancements in clinical research by engaging in continued professional development.
 Attend industry conferences, workshops, and webinars to stay updated on best practices, regulations, and emerging trends.

 Networking: Build a strong professional network by participating in industry events, joining relevant online forums, and connecting with peers, instructors, and professionals in the field.
 Networking can open doors to job opportunities and provide valuable insights.